knightcrawler25/Optix-PathTracer/README.md

 Features
 --------
-( Most were part of existing code from the Nvidia's Optix Advanced Samples Repository on Github )
+( Almost all were part of existing code from the Nvidia's Optix Advanced Samples Repository on Github )
 - Unidirectional Path Tracing
 - Disney BRDF
 - Simple Glass BTDF